nathdipankar/restaurants-data-zomato-india/README.md

 # restaurants-data-zomato-india
-A exploratory analysis of the restaurants in India
+A exploratory analysis of the restaurants in India is carried out.
+This is a ongoing analysis and the contents will be vary for  a while.
+In this [notebook](https://github.com/nathdipankar/restaurants-data-zomato-india/blob/master/Finding%20the%20best%20restuarants.ipynb)you will find an exploratory analysis of the data trying to explore the cuilinary habits of the people rating the restaurants of zomato.
+Also I will look into the popularity of restaurants depending on the price of the restaurants, cuisines served in the restaurants etc.